The Screen Queensland Digital Games Incentive attracts games development projects to Queensland and encourages further growth in the local sector.

 What qualifies as Queensland Game Development Expenditure (QGDE)?

-Qualifying QGDE is based on game development costs incurred in Queensland, including:
+Qualifying QGDE is based on games development costs incurred in Queensland, including:

-- wage-related costs for full-time, part-time and contractor developers working directly on the project - these developers must be genuine Queensland residents;
+- wage-related costs for genuine Queensland resident full-time, part-time and contractor developers working directly on the project

-- wages paid to marketing coordination, quality assurance, localisation and other game support staff working on the project; and
+- wages paid towards marketing coordination, quality assurance, localisation and other game support staff working on the project

 - other general overheads, however, this should not exceed 5% of the total QGDE and must be spent in Queensland.